 Remember we don’t have anything like racism in Uganda.
 So most people will use Mzungu not to undermine or under look any white person but rather describe that person.

-I met Mr Matt Jensen a Canadian National at the New City Annex Hotel, I asked him what his feelings were when he was called Mzungu, he said this to me that “I don’t personally mind when people call me Mzungu.
+I met Mr Matt Jensen a Canadian National at the New City Annex Hotel who had booked a murchison falls tour, I asked him what his feelings were when he was called Mzungu, he said this to me that “I don’t personally mind when people call me Mzungu.
 If you call me mzungu without a negative feeling, its okay I think some don’t care but it depends on someone.”

 He further said, “In Acholi land where I have been visiting, the locals mostly young children call me “Munu” (pronounced Mono), meaning white person but i don’t mind.”